dgarnitz/vectorflow/README.md

 ### Sample Curl Request

 The following request will embed a TXT document with OpenAI's ADA model and upload the results to a Pinecone index called `test`.
 Make sure that your Pinecone index is called `test`.
-If you run the curl command from the root directory the path to the test_text.txt is `./src/api/tests/fixtures/test_text.txt`, changes this if you want to use another TXT document to embed.
+If you run the curl command from the root directory the path to the test_text.txt is `./src/api/tests/fixtures/test_text.txt`, change this if you want to use another TXT document to embed.

 ```
 curl -X POST -H 'Content-Type: multipart/form-data' -H "Authorization: INTERNAL_API_KEY" -H "X-EmbeddingAPI-Key: your-key-here" -H "X-VectorDB-Key: your-key-here" -F 'EmbeddingsMetadata={"embeddings_type": "open_ai", "chunk_size": 256, "chunk_overlap": 128}' -F 'SourceData=@./src/api/tests/fixtures/test_text.txt' -F 'VectorDBMetadata={"vector_db_type": "pinecone", "index_name": "test", "environment": "us-east-1-aws"}'  http://localhost:8000/embed